← Blog

 In contrast to discriminative AI, Generative AI focuses on building models that can generate new data similar to the training data it has seen.
 Generative models learn the underlying probability distribution of the training data and can then generate new samples from this learned distribution.

-Generative AI tools are capable of image synthesis, text generation, or even music.
+Generative AI is capable of image synthesis, text generation, code creation, music composition, and video production.
 Such systems typically involve deep learning and neural networks to learn patterns and relationships in the training data.
 They use that knowledge to create new content.
 Examples of generative AI models include Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), transformer and diffusion models, and many more.

 Generative AI is inconceivable without foundation models, that play a significant role in advancing it.
 They are large-scale algorithms that serve as the backbone of AI systems.
 By leveraging the learned knowledge of foundation models, generative AI systems can generate high-quality and contextually relevant content.
-These models have seen tremendous progress recently, allowing them to generate human-like text, answer questions, write essays, create stories, and much more.
+These models have seen tremendous progress, allowing them to generate human-like text, answer questions, write essays, create stories, produce working code, and much more.

 Through the utilization of a foundational model, we have the capacity to craft more specialized and advanced models that are specifically designed for particular domains or use cases.
 For instance, generative AI can utilize foundation models as a core for creating large language models.
 By leveraging the knowledge learned from training on vast amounts of text data, generative AI can generate coherent and contextually relevant text, often resembling human-generated content.